Cheeger-Gromoll Splitting Theorem for groups: Splitting theorems

 If there is no such element $\sigma$, we define it to be $\infty$.
 We say an element $\gamma$ is \emph{an exit} if $\tau(\gamma)=1$ and a \emph{$k$-step exit} if $\tau(\gamma)\leq k$. \end{definition} We need the following proposition. \begin{proposition} Fix an integer $k>0$.
 If $\Gamma$ satisfies $\kappa(x)=0$ for all $|x|>R$, then there is $L>0$ such that the number of $k$-step exits on each sphere is at most $L$.\end{proposition}

 \begin{proof} By definition, any $k$-step exit is conjugate to an exit by an element in the finite set $B_{\Gamma}(k)$.
-So we only need to show the number of exits on each spheres are uniformly bounded.
+So we only need to show the number of exits on each sphere is uniformly bounded.

 Consider the ball $B(m)$ where $m>|R|$, summing all the curvatures we obtain